The Trust Again Course

 What Participants Can Expect

-Participants can expect a setting that values thoughtful conversation rather than quick or simplistic answers.
-The environment is designed to be open and unpressured, where questions are welcomed and people are free to engage at their own pace.
+You can expect thoughtful conversation rather than quick or simplistic answers.
+The environment is designed to be open and unpressured, where questions are welcomed and you are free to engage at your own pace.

-The course also takes seriously the ways authority can fail.
-Rather than avoiding those realities, Trust Again acknowledges them honestly and creates space to talk about how those experiences shape our reactions to faith, trust, and spiritual leadership.
+Trust Again also takes seriously the ways authority can fail.
+Rather than avoiding those realities, the conversation acknowledges them honestly and explores how those experiences shape the way trust, faith, and spiritual leadership are perceived.

 Where The Course Leads

-Trust Again begins by acknowledging something many people already feel but rarely say out loud: trust has become difficult.
-Rather than rushing past that reality, the course starts by exploring why trust can slowly erode and how certain experiences can reshape the way authority feels.
+Trust Again begins by naming something many people already feel but rarely say out loud: trust has become difficult.
+Rather than rushing past that reality, the conversation first explores why trust can erode and how certain experiences reshape the way authority feels.
+From there a deeper question emerges: If trustworthy authority really existed, what would it look like?

-The Christian claim is that in Jesus we encounter a form of authority that looks very different from the kinds people have learned to fear—an authority that does not preserve itself through coercion or control, but bears cost rather than deflecting it.
-That vision of authority lies at the heart of the Trust Again framework.
+The Christian claim is that in Jesus we encounter a form of authority very different from the kinds people have learned to fear—an authority that does not rely on coercion or control, but bears cost rather than deflecting it.
+Trust Again simply invites you to consider that possibility.

-Participants are invited to engage these questions honestly and at their own pace.
-The course does not assume where anyone will ultimately land.
-Its purpose is simply to reopen a question that many people quietly closed long ago: whether trustworthy authority might still be possible.
+You remain free to engage the questions honestly and at your own pace.
+The goal is not to force conclusions, but to reopen a question many people quietly closed long ago: whether trustworthy authority might still be possible.

 Interested in bringing the course to your church or community?